Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Prints the current status of the classifiers.
-A classifier name in apiStatus corresponds to a service name in apiServices.*
+*Returns the current version of the Namsor software and the status of the classifiers (API services).*

 > The above command returns JSON structured like this: